Seventeen Killed as Dakota Smashes into Mountain

 The mountain into which the plane crashed is about 7,500 feet (2,280 meters) above sea level and the only high ground in the immediate area.
 It was about 11 miles (about 18 km) south of Kokstad which is situated inland between Port Shepstone and Port St. Johns.

-People on the ground reported hearing the droning of heavy motors at different times (and in different places) during the afternoon of Monday October 15.
+Just before this South African air crash, people on the ground reported hearing the droning of heavy motors at different times (and in different places) during the afternoon of Monday, October 15.
 At about 4 pm, at Mendu, which is 20 miles (32 km) from the Bashee River mouth, an aircraft was heard flying very low in thick cloud.
-There was also a report of a plane flying over Tsolo – which is 90 miles (145 km) worth west of Kokstad, at about 4.30 that afternoon.
+There was also a report of a plane flying over Tsolo – which is 90 miles (145 km) north west of Kokstad, at about 4.30 that afternoon.
 The Paardeberg was the only “big” plane on the route at that time.

 Later, a board of enquiry said that one of the contributing factors to the crash was the “unserviceability” of ground-based radio navigational aids along the route.